 In the Social Security disability process there are basically two decision-makers.
 The first is what’s called DDS or Disability Determination Services and early on in the application process they can make a decision as to whether or not you’re disabled.
 Later on at the hearing level at the Office of Disability Adjudication and Review which is called ODAR an administrative law judge will actually hold a hearing and decide whether or not you’re disabled.

-Who decides if I am disabled?
+Who decides if i am disabled?

-Playlist: Social Security Disability
+Social Security Disability Blog Posts:

 When you become disabled, you may be forced to deal with a patchwork of benefits, including Social Security Disability Insurance (SSDI), Supplemental Security Benefits (SSI), short-term disability